WEREMSOFT/raylib-wiki-fork/Compile-for-Android.md

 ### Compiling raylib source code

+To compile raylib src it's required to install a [custom ndk standalone toolchain](https://developer.android.com/ndk/guides/standalone_toolchain.html).

-Navigate from command line to folder `raylib/src_android/` and type:
+After that, just navigate from command line to folder `raylib/src/` and execute Makefile with:

-    %ANDROID_NDK_ROOT%\ndk-build
+    mingw32-make PLATFORM=PLATFORM_ANDROID

+**Remember to setup `ANDROID_TOOLCHAIN` property properly in the Makefile!**

-NOTE: libraylib.a will be generated in folder `raylib/src_android/obj/local/armeabi/`, it must be copied to Android project; if using `raylib/template_android` project, copy it to `raylib/template_android/jni/libs/`.
+NOTE: libraylib.a will be generated in folder `raylib/release/android/armeabi-v7a/`, it must be copied to Android project; if using `raylib/template_android` project, copy it to `raylib/template_android/jni/libs/`.

-You can also use Notepad++ prepared script for raylib source compilation.
-Just open Notepad++, open `raylib/src_android/jni/Android.mk` and execute Notepad++ script: `raylib_source_compile_android`.

 ### Compiling raylib game for Android (using project template)